tbali0524/playground-dvtfkqgd/markdowns/cs.md

 - C# is compiled to an intermediate representation, which will be run by a special virtual machine (_Common Language Runtime_).
 Such managed code provides lot of advantages, like preventing many type of coding bugs.
 - _Just-In-Time_ compilation further improves performance.
 C# code runs still slightly slower than a native compiled code (such as _C++_ or _Rust_), but still much faster than an interpreted language (such as _Python_ or _PHP_).
 - C# is now cross platform.
 Although developed by _Microsoft_, it is available not only for _Windows_.
-It also became an _ECMA_ standard.
+It also became an _ECMA standard_.
 - C# uses _garbage collection_, so you don't have to bother too much about memory management.
 - C# is a multi-paradigm languages.
 While its design is heavily OOP focused, you can use functional programming and some other styles.
-- There are many advanced language features we cannot address in this intro, such us generics, attributes, delegates, LINQ, etc.
+- There are many advanced language features we cannot address in this intro, such us _generics_, _attributes_, _delegates_, _LINQ_, etc.

 ## For further study